 1067.
-SHRI SADASHIV BAGAITKAR: Will the Minister of SHIPPING AND TRANSPORT be pleased to state:
+SHRI SADASHIV BAGAIT-KAR: Will the Minister of SHIP-PING AND TRANSPORT be pleased to state:

-- (a) what are the details of the original estimated cost for the development of Paradip, Haldia and Mar-gao ports and the extent to which the developmental cost escalated after their completion; - (b) whether Government have eon-ducted any enquiry to ascertain the causes for the said escalation and if so, what are the details thereof; and - (c) to what extent the anticipated escalation in the cost of development was taken into account at the time of formulating the original estimates in respect of these
+- (a) what are the details of the original estimated cost for the development of Paradip, Haldia and Margao ports and the extent to which the developmental cost escalated after their completion: - (b) whether Government have conducted any enquiry to ascertain the causes for the said escalation and if so, what are the details thereof; and - (c) to what extent the anticipated escalation in the cost of development was taken into account at the time of formulating the original estimates in respect of these ports?

-THE MINISTER OF STATE IN THE SHIPPING MINISTRY OF AND TRANSPORT (SHRI BUTA SINGH): (a) The original and revised cost estimate in respect of important projects at Paradip, Haldia Dock Project and Mormugao Port Development Projects are indicated below:-
+THE MINISTER OF STATE IN THE MINISTRY OF SHIPPING AND TRANSPORT (SHRI BUTA SINGH): (a) The original and revised cost estimate in respect of important projects at Paradip, Haldia Dock Project and Mormugao Port Development Projects are indicated below:-

-(Rs. in crores) Origina cost J Revised cost Ist general cargo berth at Paradip 2,29 (1969) 2.84 (1975) Improvement and modification to ore handling plant at Paradip 5.21 (1976) 8.08 (works in progress) Haldia Dock Project 40.00 (1966) 145.74 (1978) Mormugao Port Development Pro- ject 28,64 (1969) 82.13 (1978)
+(Rs. in crores) Origina cost l Revised cost Ist general cargo berth at Paradip 2.29 (1969) 2.84 (1975) Improvement and modification to ore handling plant at Paradip 5.21 (1976) 8.08 (works in progress) Haldia Dock Project 40.00 (1966) 145.74 (1978) Mormugao Port Development Pro- ject 28,64 (1969) 82.13 (1978)

-(b) Reasons variations for large between the estimate and actual cost of Haldia Dock Project have been investigated.
-T)fe investigating agency has come to the conclusion that failures which have led to the increase in cost were due to genuine lack of initial information in formu lating such Project and absence of a high degree of technical manufac turing capability in the country.
+(b) Reasons for large variations between the estimate and actual cost of Haldia Dock Project have been investigated.
+The investigating agency has come to the conclusion that failures which have led to the increase in cost were due to genuine lack of initial information in formulating such Project and absence of a high degree of technical manufacturing capability in the country.